-The Sunnyvale El Camino Real Corridor Specific Plan (ECR Plan) project kicked off in July 2015 and is expected to continue through the end of 2017.
-Key stages in the planning process will include a thorough El Camino Real profile or existing conditions analysis; the preparation of alternative and preferred land use and circulation concepts, development standards and design guidelines; and a comprehensive ECR Plan and Environmental Impact Report (EIR).
+The Sunnyvale El Camino Real Corridor Specific Plan (ECR Plan) project kicked off in July 2015 and is expected to continue through the beginning of 2018.
+Key stages in the planning process will include a thorough El Camino Real profile, or existing conditions analysis; the preparation of alternative and preferred land use and circulation concepts, development standards and design guidelines; and a comprehensive ECR Plan and Environmental Impact Report (EIR).
 There will be multiple opportunities for the community to get involved through a range of stakeholder and advisory committee meetings and community workshops planned throughout the process.
 Or, contact City staff at any time.
 Please see the anticipated project schedule below and visit the Participate page for more information about upcoming events.

 The purpose of the ECR Plan is to refine and guide the future vision of Sunnyvale’s El Camino Real as a vibrant, mixed-use corridor with improved streetscapes and safer environments for walking, bicycling and other modes of transportation.
 The ECR Plan will update and build on the successes of the 2007 Precise Plan for El Camino Real and the corridor’s assets, and will include a comprehensive strategy to address land use, economic vitality, building forms, multimodal connectivity and the streetscape (sidewalks, landscaping and public space).